 Who better is there to write a comprehensive book on concealed carry?

 I’ve carried a concealed firearm for more than 15 years, and I found this book to be a fresh look at carry methods and gear.
 For the citizen brand new to concealed carry, this book should be one of your first purchases.
 It can likely save you hundreds, if not thousands, of dollars in holsters, belts, and even firearms.
-Where no such book existed when I started carrying, I tried virtually every holster and carry style before finding out (the expensive way) much of what Ayoob discusses in the book.
+No such book existed when I started carrying, I seemingly tried every holster and carry style before finding out (the expensive way) much of what Ayoob discusses in the book.

 The book starts with the fundamental question: “Why do we carry?”
 From there, the book moves on to the legal aspects of self defense and the carrying of arms.
 Ayoob then discusses in detail the selection of firearms, holsters, and ammunition.
 Plus he writes about the pros and cons of different modes of carry and style of dress.
 Ayoob wraps up the book with a discussion on the International Defensive Pistol Association (IDPA) and the benefits it can provide to the concealed carry practitioner.